 Ultimately, the only type of tool that has a chance of successful user adoption across departments is one that isn’t too intimidating or burdensome for employees to utilize in their everyday workflow.
 Arming every BI user with the right lessons and information to make the most of the software is a no brainer.
 And failure to do so all but ensures the solution will over time be abandoned on the road side.

-Only when every user understands the tools in their toolbox can they fully take advantage of the true power of self-service business intelligence and analytics.
+Only when every user understands the tools in their toolbox can they fully take advantage of the true power of self-service BI and Analytics.

 Self-service is good, right?
 Yes! … And no. Modern BI models have made leaps and bounds with self-service BI capabilities in recent years.
 It’s fairly easy for users to get under the hood of the car, so to speak.
 Which also means that’s its fairly easy for something to go wrong.